External PhD candidate / Guest

 - Coventry T.A.C.
 (2020), Appropriate Measures at Sea: Extraterritorial Enforcement Jurisdiction over Stateless Migrant Smuggling Vessels, Maritime Safety and Security Law Journal 7(2019/2020): 5-30.

 - Coventry T.A.C.
 (2016), Complementary Protection: the role of courts in expanding protection to ‘environmental refugees' in domestic asylum regimes.
-In: Rosenow-Williams K., Gemenne F. (Eds.)
-Organizational Perspectives on Environmental Migration.
+In: Rosenow-Williams K. & Gemenne F. (Eds.), Organizational Perspectives on Environmental Migration.
+Routledge studies in development, mobilities and migration.
 London: Routledge.
 75-89.

 - Coventry T.A.C.
 (2016), Prevent, Suppress and Punish: A brief analysis of the Palermo Protocol Definition of Trafficking in Persons, Humanitäres Völkerrecht - Informationsschriften 29(1): 22-28.